CarCabin

 Methodology

 The CarCabin Score combines four federal data points into a single 0-to-100 number so you can rank vehicles on the same scale.
 Every component is shown on each vehicle profile so you can see what is driving the score.
+Specific source citations appear inline next to each claim on individual vehicle and guide pages.

 How the score is built